 If you can’t wait to see how it works, jump straight to the video below.
 Otherwise, read on as we discuss whether to use an on-premise or cloud device lab and how to make automation work without being stopped by a mountain of complex and unmaintainable code.

 Watch full video below

-In order to automate native apps on real devices, the first thing you need is obviously access to some iOS and Android devices.
+In order to automate native apps on real devices, the first thing you need is access to some iOS and Android devices.

 Due to security concerns, some enterprises want to use on-premise devices.
 Unfortunately, keeping a handful of old iPhones and some charging cables in a locked-down cabinet or on a shelf in the server room won’t work.
 You need a device lab with a lot of different mobile devices and well-proven processes to keep the lab running.